FTomczyk/FTomczyk/README.md

 ## 📂 Featured Projects

 🔹 **CRM system for valuations**
 > System for generating valuations, invoices etc.
 🔹 **Website for juvenalia at Łódź uniwersity of technology**
-> System for generating valuations, invoices etc.
+> Website representing event, with functionality of buying tickets etc.

 *(see repositories below 👇)*